kshimasaki/Cryptocurrency-Trading-System/README.md

 Sell indicators:
    1. Sell eth when the (recent sentiment - historical)/100 is less than ?

-   2. Sell btc when the (recent sentiment - historical)/100 is less than ?
+   2. Sell btc when the (recent sentiment - historical)/100 is greater than or equal to 0

    3. *add another sell statment if both eth & btc trade type*